CLWA suspends Eurasian watermilfoil treatment for 2020

-Merganser brood relocation now under way -- WATCH VIDEO
+Merganser brood relocation completed for 2020 -- WATCH VIDEO

-The CLWA merganser trapping team captured its first brood on June 6 and by June 29 had captured 6 hens with their broods, a total of 65 birds.
-All were removed to another location where the swimmer's itch parasite they carry will not be a problem for swimmers and lake dwellers.
+CLWA's team has now finished trapping and relocating all the merganser broods that nested on Crystal Lake this summer.
+Over a month's time, completing work on July 8, they captured 10 broods Including 8 hens and 81 ducklings.
+All were removed to other locations where the swimmer's itch parasite they carry will not be a problem for swimmers and lake dwellers.
 The Michigan Department of Natural Resources has approved these sites as suitable for this species.

 As most Crystal Lakers now know, merganser ducks are the avian host for the parasite that causes swimmer's itch.
 The removal of the birds breaks the cycle of infection, thus reducing the incidence of local swimmer's itch.
 Over the past three years that CLWA has carried out this program, cases of swimmer's itch have continuously decreased.